Comparison

 The Key Difference: Approach to Match Types

-Karooya's N-gram approach is useful for spotting recurring word patterns across your search terms — it might surface that "salary" appears in 47 wasted queries, prompting you to add it as a negative.
+Karooya's N-gram approach is useful for spotting recurring word patterns across your search terms.
+It might surface that "salary" appears in 47 wasted queries, prompting you to add it as a negative.
 But it does not recommend what match type to use for that negative.
 The decision is left entirely to the user.

-SearchSavior analyses each flagged term individually and recommends Exact, Phrase, or Broad match with a specific reason.
+SearchSavior analyzes each flagged term individually and recommends Exact, Phrase, or Broad match with a specific reason.
 It also checks your positive keywords before blocking, so you know whether a phrase or broad negative would accidentally block traffic you actually want.

 Why match type matters more than the keyword itself: Adding "salary" as an exact match negative only blocks the query "salary."
-Adding it as a phrase match negative blocks every query containing "salary" — "plumber salary," "average salary plumber uk," "salary expectations plumber."
+Adding it as a phrase match negative blocks every query containing "salary": "product manager salary," "average product manager salary uk," "salary expectations product manager."
 One decision, dozens of wasted queries eliminated permanently.

 Feature Comparison